Marshall Brothers Band

 Peace of Rome

 Leary Hasson's keyboard work is excellent throughout, with a fair helping of Mellotron on side one, mostly strings, given that there's a flautist also playing.
-Probably the album's best track, The Arena, also has 'Tron brass parping away at one point, among the general stop-start weirdness going on.
-So, a damn' good album, though not exactly symphonic prog.
-Good 'Tron work too, so probably worth it on those grounds alone.
+Best track The Arena also has Mellotron brass parping away at one point, among the general stop-start weirdness going on.
+A fine album, then, if not exactly symphonic prog.
+Good Mellotron work too, probably worth it on those grounds alone.

 This is the Ice Age (1981, 42.01) ***½/T½Swimming